mohamedelhefni/Siraaj/README.md

 ## 🚀 What is Siraaj?

-Siraaj is a **lightweight, privacy-focused analytics platform** built with Go and DuckDB.
+Siraaj is a **lightweight, privacy-focused analytics platform** built with Go and ClickHouse.
 It provides real-time insights into your web traffic without cookies, third-party tracking, or compromising user privacy.

 **Key Highlights:**
 - 🔒 **Privacy-First**: No cookies, GDPR compliant, your data stays on your server
-- ⚡ **Lightning Fast**: DuckDB columnar storage delivers sub-50ms query performance
+- ⚡ **Lightning Fast**: ClickHouse columnar database delivers sub-50ms query performance
 - 📊 **Beautiful Dashboard**: Modern SvelteKit 5 UI with real-time updates
 - 🎯 **Simple Integration**: Drop-in JavaScript SDK (< 5KB gzipped)
 - 🌍 **Multi-Project**: Track unlimited websites from one instance